FNAGHAV/-Citi-Bike/README.md

-# -Citi-Bike
-Challenge 18: New York Citi Bike Program Analysis
+# New York Citi Bike Data Analysis

 Introduction:
 Welcome to the README for the New York Citi Bike Program Analysis project.
 As the lead analyst for the Citi Bike program, my task was to build a set of data reports to provide insights into the program's utilization.
 This README provides an overview of the project, including the data processing steps, Tableau visualizations, and deployment methods used.